asdlei99/cnproxy/README.md

 ## Installation

-    npm install -g nproxy (node >= v0.8.x is required)
+    npm install -g cnproxy (node >= v0.8.x is required)

-If you are not familiar with Node.js and NPM, you can visit the [How to install NProxy](https://github.com/goddyZhao/nproxy/wiki/How-to-install-NProxy) wiki page to get detail information about installation of NProxy
+If you are not familiar with Node.js and NPM, you can visit the [How to install NProxy](https://github.com/goddyZhao/cnproxy/wiki/How-to-install-NProxy) wiki page to get detail information about installation of NProxy

 ## Usage

-    nproxy -l replace_rule.js
+    cnproxy -l replace_rule.js

     Setting your browser's proxy to 127.0.0.1:port(8989 by default)

-If you don't know how to set proxy for browser, please read this wiki: [How to set brower's proxy](https://github.com/goddyZhao/nproxy/wiki/How-to-set-browser's-proxy)
+If you don't know how to set proxy for browser, please read this wiki: [How to set brower's proxy](https://github.com/goddyZhao/cnproxy/wiki/How-to-set-browser's-proxy)

 ### More Options:

-    Usage: nproxy [options]
+    Usage: cnproxy [options]

     Options:

       -h, --help         output usage information
       -V, --version      output the version number
-      -l, --list [list]  Specify the replace rule file -p, --port [port]  Specify the port nproxy will listen on(8989 by default) -t, --timeout [timeout] Specify the request timeout (5 seconds by default)
+      -l, --list [list]  Specify the replace rule file -p, --port [port]  Specify the port cnproxy will listen on(8989 by default) -t, --timeout [timeout] Specify the request timeout (5 seconds by default)

 ## Template of Replace Rule file(should be a .js file)